aenoboa1/Project_MlZoomcamp/readme.md

 Obviously there's a lot of features in this dataset, In this case ,I deleted some features I thought harmed the performance and generality of the model predictions , such as : `Country`, `ReservationStatus`,`ReservationStatusDate`,`AssignedRoomType`, among others.

-With the main one being  `ReservationStatus` , this feature being the clear one that can cause data leakage , and the model may reach 100 % accurate predictions with it .
+With the main one being  `ReservationStatus` , this feature being the clear one that can cause data leakage , and the model may reach 100 % accurate predictions with it , causing over-fitting .

 ## Virtual Environment : `Pipenv 2021.5.29`